ddigiorg/pattern-sequence-predictor/README.md

 ## DM Concepts

-### Cortical Columns

-A cortical column, or just "column", is a group of neurons that share a receptive field of the DM input.

-[PUT PICTURE HERE]

-Therefore

-Spatial Sensitivity:  Intuitively if a human sees a 9x9 field of red with just 1 pixel just slightly less red we'd still recognize it as "a sea of red".
-If that one pixel were to keep losing intensity, eventually the human brain would be able to recognize it as "a sea of red with a less red dot".

 ### Sparse Distributed Representations (SDRs)

 A Sparse Distributed Representation (SDR) is a large vector of ones and zeros where the amount of zeros vastly outnumbers the amount of ones.